jchuerva/instapaper2pdf/README.md

 ## Run

-You need to update the `CATEGORY` variable in the `main.py` file, adding each folder name and id
+If you want to unclude the folders, you need to update the `CATEGORY` variable in the `main.py` file, adding each folder name and id

 Then, run: